archer-developer/fos-user-bundle/docs/command_line_tools.rst

 Demote a User
 -------------

-The ``nucleos:user:demote`` command is similar to the promote command except that instead of adding a role to the user it removes it.
+The ``FOS:user:demote`` command is similar to the promote command except that instead of adding a role to the user it removes it.
 You can also revoke a user's super administrator status with this command.